griendt/gd6/docs/docs/phases/4_movement.md

 ???
 "Units remaining after skirmish"
     It is possible that one player "wins" the skirmish and still has units left after the skirmish is resolved.
     Then these units will proceed to move as usual.
 This can be an expansion or distribution (no further battle) or an Invasion.

+??? question "How do Spies work in a Skirmish?"
+    Spies have no health.
+This means they effectively cannot fight.
+In any conflict, such as *Skirmish*, they effectively do nothing except die immediately.
+    For example, if one player sends five Spies and the other player an Army, then all the Spies are killed and the Army survives!

 ## Invasion